HumanVid: Demystifying Training Data for Camera-controllable Human Image Animation: Conclusion

 {\bf Broader Impacts.} Our dataset and baseline method are highly effective at creating realistic human videos.
 Nonetheless, it's important to recognize that improvements in generative model technologies could lead to the creation of realistic deepfakes, which may be misused to spread misinformation.

-{\bf Acknowledgment.} This project is funded in part by Shanghai AI Laboratory (P23KS00020, 2022ZD0160201), CUHK Interdisciplinary AI Research Institute, and the Centre for Perceptual and Interactive Intelligence (CPII) Ltd under the Innovation and Technology Commission (ITC)’s InnoHK.
+{\bf Acknowledgment.} This project is funded in part by Shanghai Artificial Intelligence Laboratory, CUHK Interdisciplinary AI Research Institute, and the Centre for Perceptual and Interactive Intelligence (CPII) Ltd under the Innovation and Technology Commission (ITC)’s InnoHK.
+This project is supported by RGC Early Career Scheme (ECS) No. 24209224 and CUHK Direct Grants (RCFUS) No. 4055189.
 We would like to thank Xuekun Jiang for helpful discussion.

 {

 }